Finding the Right Path for Opportunity and Ownership

 What is it like being a woman in the transportation field?
 Since I grew up in transportation, I already knew what to expect.
 I’ve even had people tell me that I would never last in this industry because I was a woman, and I was a sweet person, and a Christian.
 I would explain to them that I grew up in this environment and took everything they told me with a grain of salt because I believed in myself and I knew what I wanted.
 There are times that you need to have a thick skin, but I think more than anything, I was able to earn respect from the trucking community because I did my job and was a professional.
 When it comes down to it, I work as hard as anyone out there.

-What has changed for you since you first started driving?
+ed for you since you first started driving?
 For me personally, it’s being part of a team.
 You have someone their with you who has your back.
 I hardly even notice any negative parts of the business since I have Daymond there with me.
 We have each other and we support each other like a team should.
 We play off of each other’s strengths and weaknesses and we do what we have to in order to make our business a success.

 What advice would you give to women who want to start a career in transportation?
 Transportation can be a great career choice for women.
 If you want to be a Success in Trucking, do your homework, get your credentials, go for it and work hard.
 It’s so great that companies like ES and Forward Air support have stepped up to provide opportunities for women who want to get into transportation.
 I think the 150 Women-Owned Business Challenge is a wonderful thing for women and the industry.
 (Read more about the WIT/ES 150 women-owned business initiative here)